 - Engineers who had developed major internal infrastructure previously are now starting to retire, resulting in a lack of knowledge that is being handed over;

 - In Japan, it is more common to outsource infrastructure development than to devote internal resources.
 In addition, systems are usually customized to each company’s needs therefore making them less universal and harder to maintain;

 - As shown in the chart below, more than 70% of engineers work for IT businesses rather than engage in internal IT development.
 This makes the running of regular updates or maintenance of key systems even more difficult.

 - Increasing gap between management and employees

 Japan’s Cyber Security Minister Yoshitaka Sakurada had recently admitted that he had never used a computer and this attracted much global attention.
 As unbelievable as it may sound, it well reflects the major problem in many traditional Japanese companies.
-In fact, DX Reports criticises executive members of management teams in Japanese companies as they do not actually understand what is happening at the work field.
+In fact, DX Reports criticizes executive members of management teams in Japanese companies as they do not actually understand what is happening in the work field.
 As such, employees often find it difficult to get approval for putting innovation into action.

 Furthermore, as mentioned above, as Japanese companies have traditionally outsourced the building of their IT infrastructure, it results in executive members within the management team taking less of a risk to make decisions themselves but instead are more eager to accept external advice.
 Abolishing this gap can be a good starting point to drive DX forward.